JairMDE/ticket-wallet/README.md

 ## Installation
 To install and get the app to function you can follow these steps:
-- Clone the repository and switch to the branch called `Cynthia/DBM`.
+- Clone the repository and switch to the branch called `Cynthia/DBM` with the `checkout` command.

 - Make sure you have Postman installed as well as Docker and Docker compose.

 ## Features